bguesman/docsify-test/docs/quickstart/clouds.md

 To fix the warning spew you'll inevitably get, drag the game object named "Expanse Sky And Fog Volume" onto the volume slot in the cloud volume component we just added.

+> Starting in v1.1.4, dragging the volume over is no longer necessary.

 <div class="img-block">
     <div class="img-row">
         <div class="img-col"><img src="img/quickstart/clouds/drag_volume.jpg"/></div>